 My childhood is what led me into the field of criminal justice.
-Both my parents were system-involved stemming from battles with substance use.
-My father was incarcerated periodically for nonviolent drug-related offenses.
-When I was 11, my father was sentenced to 9-29 years for his third drug-related felony charges.
-He served 10 years in prisons across Nevada.
-Visiting my father had a profound impact on my life and influenced me to pursue a career in higher education.
-Research shows that children of incarcerated parents are nearly twice as likely to end up incarcerated themselves.
-Education was the mechanism that helped both my father and I break the cycle.
+Both my parents were incarcerated most of my life.
+I grew up visiting my father in prisons across Nevada.
+This experience had a profound impact on my life and influenced me to pursue a career in higher education.

 Taken at Northern Nevada Correctional Center